14 facts for World Wetlands Day

 The second of February each year marks World Wetlands Day, where everyone is encouraged to raise awareness and learn about the importance and value of wetlands!
-Be a wetland whiz this year with these 12 tweetable fun facts!
+Be a wetland whiz this year with these 14 fun facts!

 Want to learn more about the different classifications of wetlands, how they are formed and where they are found?
 Read all about the wonders of these extraordinary ecosystems on our Wetlands 101 page.